Ashley's sack

-Ashley's Sack is a mid-1800s cloth sack featuring an embroidered text that recounts the slave sale of a nine-year-old girl named Ashley and the parting gift of the sack by her mother, Rose.
-The sack is on display at the National Museum of African American History and Culture in Washington D.C.
+Ashley's sack is a mid-1800s cloth sack featuring an embroidered text that recounts the slave sale of a nine-year-old girl named Ashley and the parting gift of the sack by her mother, Rose.
 Rose filled the sack with a dress, braid of her hair, pecans, and "my love always".
 The gift was likely passed down to Ashley's granddaughter, Ruth (Jones) Middleton, who embroidered their story on to the sack in 1921.

-Ashley's Sack was given to Middleton Place, in Dorchester County, South Carolina, one of the nation's preeminent slavery-era plantation sites.
-While still owned by Middleton Place, the sack is on long-term loan to the National Museum of African American History and Culture in Washington D.C.
+Ashley's sack was given to Middleton Place, in Dorchester County, South Carolina, one of the nation's preeminent slavery-era plantation sites.
+While still owned by Middleton Place, the sack was on long-term loan to the National Museum of African American History and Culture in Washington D.C. until 2021 when it returned to Middleton Place.
 According to Tracey Todd, vice president of the Middleton Place Foundation, the sack is a rare material artifact from a period in United States history when human slavery was legal.
 Todd stated: "The sack allows us to relate to the enslaved people and feel the same pain today — if you have lost a child or been separated from a parent — that Rose and Ashley felt ...
 Ashley's Sack is a portal to understanding more about our shared history."

 History

-Ashley's Sack was purchased for $20 at a flea market in Nashville in the early 2000s.
+Ashley's sack was purchased for $20 at a flea market in Nashville in the early 2000s.
 Alarmed by the embroidered story of a slave sale separating a mother and her daughter, the woman who purchased the sack did an Internet search for "slavery" and "Middleton" and then gifted the sack to Middleton Place.